lifepillar/vim-wwdc17-theme/Readme.md

 Do you want to hack the theme?
-Install the [Colortemplate](https://github.com/lifepillar/vim-colortemplate) ftplugin and modify `wwdc17.colortemplate`, then rebuild the colorscheme with the `:Colortemplate` command.
+Install the [Colortemplate](https://github.com/lifepillar/vim-colortemplate) ftplugin and modify `wwdc17.colortemplate`, then rebuild the colorscheme.

 If you extend or improve WWDC17, please consider submitting a pull request!